vineeth357/Interview-Cracker/README.md

 # Interview-Prep-Tracker

-This is an web application which helps for the preparation of interviews by providing previous years experiences of others and also by providing good programming questions to practice.
+This is a web application that helps for the preparation of interviews by providing previous year's experiences of others and also by providing good programming questions to practice.

 #### Team Members
 * Vineeth Kumar